jchristn/PythonSharp/README.md

 ## User Script Requirements

 User scripts must implement a method `def process(req):` as the entrypoint for their code.
+The input variable `req` is a dictionary (deserialized from the call to `runner.RunScript`), and this method should also return a dictionary.

 ## Version History